 Southwest Airlines has probably the most popular companion pass, and for good reason.
 It’s not that difficult to earn if you’re already a frequent flyer, and it’s really the only true companion pass that lets someone fly with you for free, repeatedly.

-All you have to do is earn 110,000 qualifying points or make 100 one-way flights within a year, and then you get the pass to use for the year you earn it in and the following calendar year.
+All you have to do is earn 110,000 qualifying points or make 100 one-way flights within a year, and then you get the pass to use for the year you earn it in, as well as the following calendar year.

 Companion Pass qualifying points can be earned via Southwest Rapid Rewards credit cards.